leekinney/network/README.md

-slides for technical.ly net/work job fair about web accessibilty.
+Slides for my presentation at the Technical.ly Net/Work job fair about web accessibilty.

 Some of the presentation is borrowed from the Girl Develop It core Web Accessibilty class https://github.com/girldevelopit/girldevelopit-rdu-access